||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Vali glared at the automaton.
 "Shut your beak, feather-brain."

 The workshop was equipped with a range of molecular assemblers, metaplastic forges and three-dimensional alloy printers, all of which could be operated remotely as if by magic.
-Artorius saw Vali's gaze move to an object standing on the floor at the end of the workbench.
+Artorius followed Vali's gaze to an object standing on the floor at the end of the workbench.
 It was a large iron anvil, in the top of which was embedded a rusty sword, the hilt pointing at an angle towards the ceiling.
 The image seemed stupefying familiar to Artorius, but he could not remember where he had seen it before.

 "Know anything about magic?" asked Vali.